LisaZiegler/NASA_IDS_LIS_Project/FVCOM2.7/README.md

 1. Copy and unzip *INSTALL_modules* and *FVCOM2.7_source* folders on cbeps

-2. Create your main working directory
-    - This directory will contain the following folders:
+2. Create your main working directory- this directory will contain the following folders:
     1. Inputs
     2. Outputs/netcdf (both these folders will be empty)
     3. run.dat